friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/sdfs/raymarching.md

 | `hitIndex` | int  |  A value determining which SDF surface is the first to be hit|
 | `rayDirection` | float3   |  Ray direction dependant on the current fragment coordinates |

+The outputs are to be plugged into a [Combine Color](../basics/combineColor.md) or an arbitrary [Lighting Function](../lighting/generalInformation.md).

 ---

 ## Implementation